 One more tip, make sure your lettuce and ingredients are dry before tossing them.
 This helps the Dijon vinaigrette stick to the ingredients better.
 For more tips on making interesting salads, check out my 7 Tips for Better Salads.

-This homemade dressing doesn’t just have to be used on salad.
+This homemade dressing doesn’t just have to be used on salads alone.
 You can use it to add some flavor to any kind of vegetable, or you can even drizzle it on some chicken breast or some salmon!
-The possibilities are endless!
-An added bonus is how well this stores in a glass bottle for use!

 Tools for making Maple Dijon Dressing: